 Home insurance claim rip-offs can happen.
 There are fraudulent agents, unscrupulous contractors and even company adjusters that can’t be trusted.
 Any one of these can result in home insurance claims rip-offs.

-How do home insurance claim rip-offs happen?
-Is there anything you can do to protect yourself from becoming a victim of home insurance claim rip-offs?
+How do home insurance claim issues happen?
+Is there anything you can do to protect yourself from becoming a victim?

 Many home insurance claims end up with low balled settlement offers.
 Many times, a company adjuster will inspect the damage to your home and write an estimate that may really be an insurance claim rip-off.

 It is important to remember that a claim settlement is a back and forth process between you and your insurance company.
 The initial estimate is based on only the damage the adjuster can see.
 Many times, the hidden damage is uncovered as the repairs to the home progress.

 Insurance policies contain many exclusions.
 Often the exclusions are used to deny claims.
 Policy exclusions can feel like you’re being ripped off when filing a home insurance claim when you aren’t familiar with your policy.
 The best way to avoid home insurance issues rom policy exclusions is to be familiar with your policy and what it covers and what it doesn’t cover.

 Here are some common policy exclusions to be aware of so you don’t end up with home insurance claim issues.

 - Animals: Home damage from animals is often excluded from home insurance policies.
 Animals and rodents can do extensive damage to a home and many times a homeowner ends up feeling like they were treated unfairly if their claim is denied.